robosoft-ai/SMACC2/smacc2_sm_reference_library/sm_dancebot_ue/docker/README.md

 ./join_bash.sh
 ```

-## Connecting the Container to VPN

-The prototype for connecting the container to a VPN has already been completed.
-For detailed instructions, please refer to the relevant documentation.

-### Important Notes about the Solution
+## Important Notes about the Solution

 Here are some important notes regarding the solution: